roe-dl/weewx-precipmeter/README.md

 WeeWX let you have an observation type either with a daily summeries table or the `firstlast` accumulator, not both.

+For the present weather `ww` and `wawa` this extension includes it's own accumulator.
+It omits readings that are opposite to the readings before and after.
+This is because the propability of error ist about 3%.
+That is quite frequent.
+So it is handled specially.

 ### Example configuration

 ```